 10. Strathmore 400 Series Marker Pad

-Trusted by many illustrators, the 400 Series has the best paper for Copics.
+Trusted by many illustrators, the 400 Series has the most trusted paper for Copics.
 If you are a pro or aspiring to be one, then this high-quality product may be just what you are looking for.

 Proving that the material is bleed-resistant, the ink rests on top of this 50.5 lb/190 gsm sheet.
 With such a level of thickness, the paper can withstand a lot of ink.
 Truly, the sheets are made for finished artwork.